 Alva defied the conventions of her time and in doing so created the quintessential modern American woman: strong, indomitable, independent and passionate about important social issues.

-This special event is brought to you by our sponsors: Vanderbilt Sponsors: Knickers, Donna Virrelli, Katrina Denza and Cav Peterson; and Belmont Sponsors: Southern Whey, Patricia, Becca Leen of Landseer Properties, Orthotics and Prosthetics of Pinehurst, The Drum & Quill Public House, Pat Riviere-Seel, Valerie McKean, Cynthia Davis: cabi Stylist, Denise Baker & Lois Holt, Barbara Keating, Shane English, Myles Larsen, Katherine Bozarth and Kathryn Talton.
-Be a sponsor!
-Enjoy a VIP cocktail party held at Weymouth with Therese Ann Fowler on Friday evening, special mention in publicity, one (or two) tickets to the Saturday event and personalized copy (or copies) of A Well-Behaved Woman.
-Wine, a special cocktail and hors d’oeuvres will be served.
-Belmont: $250 / Vanderbilt: $500.
-Click here for sponsorships.
+This special event was brought to you by our sponsors: Vanderbilt Sponsors: Knickers, Donna Virrelli, Katrina Denza and Cav Peterson; and Belmont Sponsors: Southern Whey, Patricia, Becca Leen of Landseer Properties, Orthotics and Prosthetics of Pinehurst, The Drum & Quill Public House, Pat Riviere-Seel, Valerie McKean, Cynthia Davis: cabi Stylist, Denise Baker & Lois Holt, Barbara Keating, Shane English, Myles Larsen, Katherine Bozarth and Kathryn Talton.

 After several earlier novels, Fowler has found her métier in biographical novels about strong women.
 As she puts it, “I have an affinity for badass women from history whose stories have been either mistold or are largely untold.”
 Holding a BA in sociology /cultural anthropology and an MFA in creating writing from NC State University, her work has been translated into more than twenty languages.
 A regular at Weymouth in its Writer-in-Residence program, Fowler wrote part of Z while in residence, and is a generous supporter of the program and the center.